-In this article, you’ll find a list of helpful e-commerce conversion rate optimization (CRO) tips based on UX design principles.
+In this article, you’ll find a list of helpful e-commerce conversion rate optimization (CRO) tips based on e-commerce best practices.
 They’ll help improve your customer’s experience on your site, motivate them to buy, and make the purchasing experience as smooth as possible.

 Have you seen the term “e-commerce CRO” before, but you’re not quite sure what it means?

 The simple definition of an online conversion rate is the percentage of visitors to your website who convert.

 That means the visitor completes the action you want them to fulfill, whether that’s upgrading a subscription, signing up for an email list, or making a purchase.

 ** E-Commerce Conversion Rate Optimization ** (CRO) is the process of improving your e-commerce conversion rate by making small, incremental improvements.
 A better user experience (UX) on your site naturally leads to more conversions, so UX and CRO are closely linked.

 Understanding how your customers think, feel, and behave leads to better user experiences, which helps you maximize the number of conversions you bring in.

 To start with, data from one of our quantitative studies also underscores the reasons people have for shopping online, instead of offline.
 Two of the reasons — better selection and living too far away — are beyond the scope of our conversion rate optimization tips, but the others offer clear insights into where you should focus your optimization efforts.

 There is not one conversion rate that can be deemed as “good” across all industries.
 Good conversion rates are the result of hundreds of small design decisions — and that can feel really overwhelming.